Skip to Main Content

 Install Env from Marketplace

-Refer to Overview▸, using AutoMQ Cloud requires an initial environment setup.
-This article explains how to install a BYOC environment from the AWS Marketplace.
+Refer to Overview▸.
+To use AutoMQ Cloud, you need to first set up the environment.
+This article explains how to install the BYOC environment from the AWS Marketplace.

 In this article, references to AutoMQ product services, AutoMQ services, and AutoMQ specifically refer to AutoMQ HK Limited and its affiliates.